Mel Douglas

 Mel Douglas is an established glass artist and Glassworks Studio Tenant with an extensive practice across several glass workshops including cold worked, kiln formed and blown glass.

-Her artistic practice explores the potential, versatility and flexibility of glass as a material for drawing.
+Mel’s artistic practice explores the potential, versatility and flexibility of glass as a material for drawing.
 Awarded a PhD in 2020 for her practice-lead research investigating how studio glass can be understood through the aesthetics of drawing, she is a seasonal lecturer in the Glass Workshop at ANU as well as in major glass institutions in the US.